Operations and Supply Chain

 The Student Experience

 Interested in a career that can take you across the globe in virtually any industry?
 Operations management and supply chain jobs are fast-paced and exciting with competitive salaries.
 The Operations & Supply Chain major at the David Eccles School of Business gives students the world-class training they need to succeed in the business world.
-The curriculum provides opportunities for study abroad in Pforzheim, Germany as well as an experiential learning capstone experience, OIS 5800.
-Students who do not complete a study abroad program can still get network and get involved on campus.
+The curriculum provides an experiential learning capstone experience, OIS 5800, which gives students the opportunity to create valuable business skills.
+Students in the major can also network and get involved on campus through associated clubs.
 The OM Club provides networking opportunities for students interested in Operations and Supply Chain; Business Scholars, Opportunity Scholars, BLinc and Women in Business provide additional opportunities for curricular and co-curricular involvement.

 - Operations and Supply Chain Major